RaijmakersH/az900-labs/Instructions/Walkthroughs/10-Create a VM with PowerShell.md

 1. Ensure **PowerShell** is selected in the upper-left drop-down menu of the Cloud Shell pane.

-2. Verify your new resource group by running teh following command in the Powershell window.
+2. Verify your new resource group by running the following command in the Powershell window.
 Press **Enter** to run the command.

     ```PowerShell
     Get-AzResourceGroup | Format-Table